pinecone-io/pinecone-ts-client/guides/typescript-features/type-safety.md

 type ArticleMetadata = {
   title: string;
-  // A nested `author: { name, email }` object is not a valid metadata value,
-  // so flatten it into scalar fields
   authorName: string;
   authorEmail: string;
-  // Arrays of strings are valid
   tags: string[];
   publishedAt: string; // ISO date string
   views: number;